Begonia samhaensis

 Begonia samhaensis is a species in the family Begoniaceae.
 Similar to Begonia socotrana but separated by the asymmetrically ovate leaves and the unequal tepals in the male flowers; outer tepals broadly orbicular, 1.5–2.2 × 1.7–2.5 cm; inner obovate elliptic, 1.4–2.0 × 0.8 × 1.4 cm.

 Ecology

-Damp and shady cracks in north-facing limestone cliffs, 600–700 m on the island of Samhah in the Socotra Archipelago, Yemen.

-Grows on north facing cliffs on the summit pinnacle and escarpments of the limestone plateau at the centre of Samhah island.
+It grows in damp and shady cracks in north-facing limestone cliffs, 600–700 m on the island of Samhah in the Socotra Archipelago, Yemen.
+It grows on north facing cliffs on the summit pinnacle and escarpments of the limestone plateau at the centre of Samhah island.
 Its area of occupation is less than 10 km^{2}.
 The cliffs where it grows catch precipitation and mists principally from the NE monsoon and represent a unique habitat on Samhah island.

 Botanical notes

 Unlike B. socotrana, B. samhaensis flowers after rain and is not reliant on short day-length.